exoplatform/exo-documentation/docs/UserWallet.rst

 To send funds from your wallet, you have to click on "Send" button then, in the "send funds" popup, select a recipient, your wallet password and the amount to send.
 You can optionally type a label and a message that will be stores in the transaction history.
 You also have to choose the type of transaction between three options: "Cheap", "Normal" or "Fast".
-The difference between those types of transaction is the price and the speed of processing transaction in the blockchain network.
-There is no guaranteed delays for transaction processing because it depends on how much the blockchain network is busy, but basically, the more you pay, the faster.
+The difference between these transaction modes is the fees and the speed of processing transaction in the blockchain network.
+There is no guaranteed delay for transaction processing because it depends on how much the blockchain network is busy.
+But basically, the more you pay, the faster.
 Below are some indicative delays to expect :

 - The cheap mode is not expensive but may take up to one day to be executed.
 - The recommended mode is slightly more expensive and could take few hours.